megabyte-labs/install.doctor/docs/partials/guide.md

-**DISCLAIMER:** _Currently this project has only been fully tested on macOS.
-Support for the other operating systems still requires a little bit of testing since we migrated architectures._

-Hiawatha is a cross-platform development environment provisioning system.
+Sexy Start is a cross-platform development environment provisioning system.
 The project began as an ongoing Ansible project named [Gas Station](https://github.com/megabyte-labs/gas-station) but transitioned to a dotfile-ish approach for easier adoption and less overhead.
 It is intended for:

-1. Power users that want to maximize their long-term efficiency by incorporating the [most-starred applications / projects / CLIs on GitHub]() into their stack.
+1. Power users that want to maximize their long-term efficiency by incorporating the [most-starred applications / projects / CLIs on GitHub](https://stars.megabyte.space) into their stack.
 2. Users that distro hop but want to retain their favorite tools regardless of whether they are using macOS, Windows, or Linux
 3. People that want to reformat their computers on a, perhaps, daily basis while retaining stateful elements of their file system by leveraging S3 buckets
 4. Enthusiasts that want to deploy as many cool, useful tools as possible without having to spend much time configuring their file system